curve-technology/front-end-developer-test/README.md

 # Task

-1. Using React please create an application that displays movie posters in a grid
+1. Using React, create an application that displays movie posters in a grid
 2. The posters should be clickable and take the user to a new page displaying the movie title/image/year of release
-3. The app should allow a user to search & filter the results by full name
+3. The app should allow a user to search & filter the results by title

 ### API Details: